-And there is one more thing to remember: Your interview answers should correspond with your interview presence.
-If you mention communication skills as your strength, you should show strong communication while talking to the interviewers.
+What is more, your interview answer should correspond with your presence.
+If you mention communication skills as your strength (the next question), you should demonstrate your communication while talking to the interviewers.
 Sample answers:

-I tend to be over-friendly with clients.
-However, I try to get rid of this weakness and act professionally in my job.
-I think I’ve improved quite a lot in the recent years.
+I tend to be over-friendly, and clients may understand my behavior in a wrong way.
+However, I try to get rid of this weakness, and act more professionally in job.
+I think I have improved in the recent years.

-I always try to close the deal, and to work very fast.
-It’s not always the best option, especially in sales. . . .
-However, I try to be more patient in work.
+I always try to close the deal, and I sometimes work too fast.
+I understand that it can eventually result in a worse customer experience, and I try to learn to be more patient in job.